You can access your pension savings as and when you like, taking however much money you want.

 If you die, anything that’s left will go to your dependants.
 Depending on when you die and how the benefits are taken by your dependants there may be a tax charge.

-If you take your entire 25% tax-free sum in cash and move what’s left into flexible income drawdown, you may not be able to pay anything more into it.
+If you take your entire 25% tax-free sum in cash and move what’s left into flexible income drawdown, your plan may not be able to accept any further contributions.

 Have you thought about what your plans mean for your retirement income?
 Our calculators can help you work it out.